-The Company pledges assets primarily for repurchase agreements which are generally conducted under terms that are usual and customary to standard securitized borrowing contracts.
+The Company pledges assets primarily for repurchase agreements and securities lending contracts which are generally conducted under terms that are usual and customary to standard securitized borrowing contracts.

-Securities sold subject to repurchase agreements are reclassified in the Company's audited financial statements as pledged assets when the transferee has the right by contract or custom to sell or repledge the collateral.
+Securities sold subject to repurchase agreements or Securities Loan Agreements are reclassified in the Company's audited financial statements as receivables from loaned securities when the transferee has the right by contract or custom to sell or repledge the collateral.
 The liability to the counterparty is shown separately on the liability face of the balance sheet.
 Securities purchased under agreements to resell (reverse repos) are recorded as Receivables under reverse repurchase agreements.